 Mr. Taka – an excellent casual ramen joint of many to follow here.

 Sugarfish – When this famous Los Angeles sushi restaurant opened in New York, quality of life went up here significantly.
-It ain’t cheap, but you can easily pay three times the price for this level of quality.
+It ain’t exactly cheap, but you can easily pay 2-3 times the price for this level of quality.
 There are two more outposts in New York, in Flatiron and Midtown West.

 Omen – if you want to drop a wad of cash for a traditional Japanese meal, you can come to this New York institution that seems to be as old as the SoHo of its art heyday and their cash only policy (really, who carries $300 in their pocket these days?).
 You are bound to run into a fashion celebrity here, because that’s where they congregate.